Skip to main content

 • Adequate domestic health insurance coverage

-• Participants with Disabilities—Travel Study Programs are physically, emotionally, and mentally taxing.
-Please carefully review the requirements of this Church History Travel Study Program.
+• Participants with Disabilities—Please carefully review the requirements of this Church History Travel Study Program.
 Then, if you have concerns or if you have a disability that will require accommodation, please contact the program directors and/or the University Accessibility Center.

 Program Participation Requirements:

-• Enrollment in the 2 classes (Rel C 323 & Rel C 325) required for this program.
+• Enrollment in the 2 classes (Rel C 350R & Rel C 325) required for this program.
 (Instructions for enrollment will be provided after admitted to the program.)

 • Attendance to the on-campus instruction as outlined in the program description.
 Any inability to attend these classes must be cleared with the program directors prior to starting the program.
 Illnesses and other unforeseen circumstances will be considered on a case-by-case situation.

-• Admitted students will not take any additional courses beyond the 2 class (4 credit hours) required for the program without first getting clearance from the program directors.
+• Admitted students will not take any additional courses beyond the 3 Spring Term credit hours required for the program without first getting clearance from the program directors.

 • Admitted students will fully participate during the onsite travel study part of the program.